-We can also begin a conversation about taking an incomplete, but this process falls under the Dean of Students Office, so you would need to visit with Bridget Jacobson in order to file an Incomplete.
+We can also begin a conversation about taking an incomplete.
+If you would like to investigate this option, you would need to visit with Bridget Jacobson in order to file an incomplete.

-If you would like to visit with an ARC staff member, please call us at (509) 527-5213 or stop by our office in Memorial 325.
+If you would like to visit with a Dean of Students staff member, please call us at 509-527-5972 or stop by our office in Memorial 325.

-Staff in the Academic Resource Center are responsible for all assigning pre-major advisers to all incoming students.
-Pre-major advisers will guide you through your first couple years at Whitman, thereby ensuring that you are ready to declare a major by the end of your sophomore year, and that you have been mindful of distribution requirements.
-Part of the process of declaring your major is securing a faculty member in your department as a major adviser.
-If you are a doing a double major, you will have major adviser from each department.
-For example, a Mathematics-Economics major will have an adviser in the Mathematics department and one in the Economics department.
+All incoming students are assigned a pre-major advisor.
+Pre-major advisors will guide you through your first couple years at Whitman, thereby ensuring that you are ready to declare a major by the end of your sophomore year, and that you have been mindful of distribution requirements.
+Part of the process of declaring your major is to secure a faculty member in your department as a major advisor.
+If you are declaring a double major, you will have a major advisor from each department; for example, a Mathematics-Economics major will have an advisor in the Mathematics department and one in the Economics department.

-Please see the Faculty Advisers section for more information about Pre-major and Major advisers.
+Please see the Faculty Advisors section for more information about Pre-Major and Major advisors.

 Informal Advising Opportunities

-While your pre-major or major adviser is a vital resource and will need to give you clearance for registration, you may likely find that there are many other helpful people on campus with additional perspectives.
-You may end up clicking with another faculty member, soliciting advice from your Scramble leader, or attending an Off-Campus Studies presentation that suddenly opens up new possibilities for you.
+While your pre-major or major advisor is a vital resource and will need to give you clearance for registration, you may likely find that there are many other helpful people on campus with additional perspectives.
+You may end up talking with another faculty member or attending an Off-Campus Studies presentation that suddenly opens up new possibilities for you.
 Be open to hearing from all these potential resources!
 The value of an institution like Whitman is the chance to have these kinds of moments.